 Our revenue comes from a government grant, from contestable research contracts and from sales of our products and services.
 The government grant, which amounts to about 15 percent of our total income, enables us to build a coherent, future-focused research programme that complements and enhances our contract work.
 We bid for work that aligns with our areas of expertise and that we believe will inform and support learning and the work of teachers.

-- a statistics team
+- a team of researchers and statisticians

 - our own publishing arm, NZCER Press